Axway/amplify-central/content/en/docs/amplify_relnotes/20220430_marketplace_relnotes.md

 The following new features and enhancements are available in this update:

-* Product details view:
+* **Product details** view:
-    * ability to view the list of active plans assigned to the product
+    * Lists active plans assigned to the product
-    * consumer can subscribe from the plan directly.
-The subscribe button change to subscribed and the number of subscription associated to the selected plan.
-Clicking subscribed will redirect you to the subscription list details.
+    * Consumer can subscribe from the plan directly:
+        * Click **Subscribe** to display the number of subscriptions associated to the selected plan.
+Click **Subscribed**"** to be  redirected to the subscription list details.
-    * ability to view the OS2/OAS3 resource details.
-On each resource, consumer can click the resource name and he will be redirected to the resource details page.
+    * Provides OS2/OAS3 resource details.
+On each resource, click the resource name to be redirected to the **Resource details** page.

 ## Fixed issues

-The following issues have been fixed in this release:
+The following issues have been fixed in this update:

-* Add text.
+* None.

 ## Known limitations